rasos/foundation/foundation/www/docs/user/manual/en/setting-up/integrations/ldap-integration.md

 <img class="screenshot" alt="LOGIN via LDAP" src="{{docs_base_url}}/assets/img/setup/integrations/login_via_ldap.png">

+For the extended fields, try these settings:

+`LDAP Search String: uid={0}
+LDAP First Name Field: cn
+LDAP Email Field: mail
+LDAP Username Field: uid`

+The default role of a new LDAP user is `Blogger`.
+You might want to adapt the permissions of that role with the permission manager.

 #### Connecting to LDAP Securely

 In the LDAP Settings area, there are two dropdowns.